Job Start Payment

 A decision will be sent to you by post.

-You can ask for an advocate by contacting Social Security Scotland and asking for the Independent Advocacy Service.
-Find out how to contact Social Security Scotland on mygov.scot.
+- asking Social Security Scotland to refer you to the Independent Advocacy Service.
+Find out how to contact Social Security Scotland on mygov.scot

 You won’t be eligible for the service if you already have someone acting for you, such as an appointee or someone with power of attorney.